How to apply for a sponsor licence

 1.5 What about the suitability criteria?

-The Home Office will want to be sure that the organisation and the key personnel are bona fide.
+The Home Office will want to ensure the organisation and the key personnel are

-Specifically, they will want to know that the organisation has the HR or recruitment systems in place to meet the sponsorship duties that an employer effectively signs up to when they become a sponsor.
+Specifically, they will want to know that the organisation has the HR processes and recruitment systems in place to meet the sponsorship duties.

 1.5.1 Sponsorship duties

-Sponsorship duties include reporting certain information about sponsored workers via the sponsorship management system.
+Sponsorship duties include reporting certain information about sponsored workers via the SMS.
 The report must be made within ten working days of the event occurring.
-Reportable events include a delay in a start date or change in work location for a Tier 2 worker.
+Reportable events include a delay in a start date or change in work location for a Skilled worker.

-They also include keeping detailed records on sponsored workers, such as contracts of employment, payment details and most importantly evidence where applicable of running the Resident Labour Market Test before hiring the person.
+They also include keeping detailed records on sponsored workers, such as contracts of employment, payment details and most importantly evidence (where applicable) of running the Resident Labour Market Test before hiring the candidate.

-A sponsor will need to be prepped on what the duties are, what they entail and the consequences if they fail to adhere to them.
+A sponsor will need to be advised on the specific duties, what they entail and the consequences if they fail to adhere to them.

 1.5.2 Compliance visits

 Sponsors should be aware that the Home Office can visit them as part of the sponsor licence application process to check their systems are robust enough.
 This is the principal method by which the Home Office can assess the suitability criteria.